iOSerler/PersonalizationKit/README.md

 `PersonalizationKit` is designed to streamline the management of learner data, activities, and analytics.
 Follow these instructions to integrate and initialize the library in your iOS project.

 ## Prerequisites
-Ensure you have `PersonalizationKit` installed in your project.
-If it's distributed as a pod.
+`PersonalizationKit` is distributed as a pod.
 Add it to your project repo as a submodule, then add this line to your podfile:

 ```
 pod 'PersonalizationKit', :path => "./PersonalizationKit"